MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 Tags: gravity forms, google analytics, event tracking Requires at least: 3.5.2
 Tested up to: 4.1
-Stable tag: 1.3.0
+Stable tag: 1.4.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add Google Analytics event tracking to your Gravity Forms.
+Add Google Analytics event tracking to your Gravity Forms in less than 5 minutes!

 == Description ==

 This plugin provides an easy way to add Google Analytics event tracking to your Gravity Forms, allowing you to properly track form submissions as goals within Google Analytics.

+= Features =
+- Automatically send form submission events to Google Analytics
+- Custom event categories, actions, labels and even values
+- Dynamic event value on payment forms (integration with the payment add-ons including Paypal Standard)
+- Awesomeness

 = Configuration =
-After installing, you setup your UA ID in the Event Tracking tab on Gravity Forms' settings page and then customize your event category/action/labels on the form settings page (see screenshots for more information).
+After installing, you setup your UA ID in the Event Tracking tab on Gravity Forms' settings page and then customize your event category/action/label/value on the form settings page (see screenshots for more information).

+For payment based forms, you can leave the value blank to convert using the total payment amount.

 = Hooks/Filters =
 Check out the documentation on [github](https://github.com/nathanmarks/wordpress-gravity-forms-event-tracking)